 WordPress is so flexible that you can do almost anything with your website using plugins.

-There are hundreds of plugins like contact forms, payment gateways, eCommerce plugins, podcasts, landing page plugins, etc, not forgetting the themes and templates, all customisable, that you can use to extend the functionality of your WordPress and build the website of your dreams.
+There are hundreds of WordPress plugins like contact forms, payment gateways, eCommerce plugins, podcasts, landing page plugins, etc, not forgetting the themes and templates, all customisable.

 With WordPress, you can customize your WordPress and create blogs, magazines, forums, eCommerce shops, and anything else you can think of.